 A significant portion of MPWMD and Cal-Am rights along the Carmel River are assigned at or near the LPD site.
 Recovery to original capacity could involve a Change Petition to the SWRCB.
 A reservoir expansion alternative could involve mixing water rights with different instream flow requirements (i.e., License 11866, Permit 20808B).
-For a dam removal alternative, the loss of existing water rights needs to be considered.
+For a dam removal alternative, the loss of existing water rights and potential need for replacement supply needs to be considered.
 The feasibility of changing the location of diversions needs to be considered and the conditions under which future diversions could be allowed.
+It should be noted that a submittal of a Petition for Change to the SWRCB could trigger a re-examination of Public Trust and ESA issues involved with impacts to S-CCC steelhead from diversions.

-Because existing riparian properties with rights to divert Carmel River surface flow and underflow do not have a right to divert stored water released to the river, it is not anticipated that changes to surface storage at LPD (either from dam removal or an increase in storage) would have any effect on these rights.
+Because existing riparian properties with rights to divert Carmel River surface flow and underflow do not have a right to divert stored water released to the river, it is not anticipated that increases in surface storage at LPD would have an effect on downstream rights; however, for the dam removal alternative, the Consultant should explore the effect that dam removal has on the availability of flow during dry periods.16